ucb-rit/savio-training-parallel-2020/parallel.md

 	input/test2.in
 	...
 ```
-Task list can have multipe parameters
+Task list can have multiple parameters
 ```
 [user@n0002 BRC]$ cat task2.csv
 	in1,20,out1